Thinking of adding some web-footed friends to your flock and wondering “How long do ducks live?”

 To protect your ducks, they’ll need a critter-safe run, and a coop that predators can’t get into at night.
 While hardware cloth is best, chicken wire is cheaper to purchase.
 You can figure out the best chicken wire here for your particular situation.

-I’m not going to go too in depth on this subject, because it pretty much stands to reason that if you don’t provide adequate veterinary care, your ducks might not live as long.
+I’m not going to go too in-depth on this subject, because it pretty much stands to reason that if you don’t provide adequate veterinary care when needed, your ducks might not live as long.

 Some common issues with ducks are:

 Male ducks can be pretty aggressive with the females, especially while mating.
 If you own more than 1 drake for every 10 duck hens, you might find yourself without some duck hens, or at least very battered ones.